oxygenxml/oxygen-publishing-template-samples/templates/tiles-groups/README.md

 **NOTE**: The above HTML Fragment file references several images used as preview images for the linked videos:
  - They are located in the `customization/resources/img/preview/` directory.
  - They are referenced in the HTML Fragment using relative paths prefixed with the `${oxygen-webhelp-template-dir}` [WebHelp Responsive Macro](https://www.oxygenxml.com/doc/versions/23.1/ug-webhelp-responsive/topics/wh-add-custom-html.html#wh-add-custom-html__using_webhelp_macros_inside_a_html_fragment_file) in order to corectly expand their path in the output HTML page.
- - In order for the above images to be copied in the WebHelp Responsive output directory the followinf fileset is declared in the `<resources>` section of the Publishing Template's descripto file (`tiles-groups.opt`):
+ - In order for the above images to be copied in the WebHelp Responsive output directory the following fileset is declared in the `<resources>` section of the Publishing Template's descriptor file (`tiles-groups.opt`):
     ```xml
     <fileset>
         <include name="customization/resources/**/*"/>